 Breathing exercises have a variety of benefits for the body that not only make you healthier, but can reduce your stress and anxiety levels as well.
 If you’re feeling tired or are not able to focus on your work, deep-breathing exercises can help.

 Deep breathing increases the supply of oxygen to your brain and stimulates the parasympathetic nervous system, which promotes a state of calmness.

 Ear, nose and throat specialists know that the nose is responsible for 30 functions other than filtration and warming the air.
 There is a gas released into the nasal cavity – Nitric Oxide – which sterilises the incoming air, opens up the airways and enhances the amount of oxygen that is taken up in the blood.

-Watch this bottom video to learn about how your breathing style influences your facial features.
+Watch some of these videos to learn more and even about how your breathing style influences the development of your facial muscles and features.

 Some helpful videos